ybychenok/terraform-aws-airship-ecs-service/README.md

     # health_uri defines which health-check uri the target group needs to check on for health_check, defaults to /ping
     # health_uri = "/ping"

+    # The amount time for Elastic Load Balancing to wait before changing the state of a deregistering target from draining to unused.
+The range is 0-3600 seconds.
+    # deregistration_delay = "300"
   }

   container_properties = [